KCErb/lucky-hasura-docker/GUIDE.md

 export SLACK_USER='Prometheus'
 ```

-Then you can just firs up the swarm:
+Then you can just fire up the swarm:

 ```shell
 cd ~/foo_bar/Docker/prometheus-swarm